GoogleCloudPlatform/ai-on-gke/applications/jupyter/profiles.md

-# Jupyterhub Profiles
+# JupyterHub Profiles

 ## Default Profiles

-By default, there are 3 pre-set profiles for Jupyterhub:
+By default, there are 3 pre-set profiles for JupyterHub:

 ![Profiles Page](images/image.png)